|

 the continued testing of nuclear weapons around the world.

-In front of the building are the Statue of Mother and Child in the Storm
+In front of the building are the Statue of Mother and Child in

 and the Fountain of Prayer.